Do Mechanics Make Good Money? They Can!

 In fact, it's just the opposite.
 If you become totally honest and transparent when working on your customers' cars, you can make a killing.

 Build relationships with as many customers as you can, and get business cards!
 Every car you work on, every car you touch, even if you're just in the parking lot and a customer asks you a question, take the time to answer it and show them you care.

 Before you walk away, ask if there is anything else you can do for them, but be genuine.
 If you're not genuine, the customer will see right through you.
 If you have a business card, hand them one and tell them to ask for you if they have any more questions.

-Each time you work on a customer's car, place a business card on the dash where they can see it and be sure the card says, "I appreciate your business."
-It takes guts to use business cards because you're basically telling the customer to ask for you next visit, if they like your work.
+Each time you work on a customer's car, place a business card on the dash where they can see it, and be sure the card says, "I appreciate your business."
+It takes guts to use business cards because you're basically telling the customer to ask for you on their next visit if they like your work.

 Most shops have customers waiting for the doors to open in the morning so they can get to work on time themselves.
 If you're still drinking your coffee and eating your breakfast sandwich or doughnut, you're not going to be very productive and your boss will notice.